 Australia’s native Mountain Ash eucalyptus trees can be viewed in the Great Otway National Park, along the iconic Great Ocean Road.

-Walk beneath these giants and learn about their place amongst the flora and fauna of the Otways – on our one day tour from Melbourne.
+Walk beneath these giants and learn about their place amongst the flora and fauna of the Otways.
+All this and more on our one day Great Ocean Road tour from Melbourne.

 Destination: Great Ocean Road

 The Great Ocean Road is just a short drive from Melbourne.
-The iconic day trip takes you along the winding coastal road, past famous surf beaches, rolling green hills and amongst towering eucalyptus trees.
+The iconic day trip takes you along the winding coastal road, past famous surf beaches and rolling green hills.
+It’s the perfect place to walk amongst towering eucalyptus trees.